 4.1 Please provide a narrative below describing how the School-Parent Compact was jointly developed and how it is distributed.
-Provide supporting documentation in the corresponding folder.

 Parents have been included in developing and implementing the schoolwide plan.
 The parents received information through the school newsletter, parent conferences, etc. During parent conferences parents were given the opportunity to view and revise the Parent Involvement Policy.
-Parents and community members are also given the opportunity to view the compact during our Annual Title I meeting and at Family Literacty night.
+Parents and community members are also given the opportunity to view the compact during our Annual Title I meeting and at Family Literacy night.
 Parents are asked for input during the Title I Annual meeting and during parent-teacher conferences.